What animals will you see on a visit to the Zoo during the winter months?

 - The Zoo’s Whistle Stop Grille will remain open throughout the season with a full menu of options.

-- The train and carousel will be open as weather allows.
+- The train, carousel and Wildlife Quest VR will be open as weather allows.

 - The Zoo’s Wild Things Gift Shop will remain open throughout the season, or you can purchase a souvenir from the gift shop online.

 - During colder weather, animal ambassadors can typically be found in Chimp Forest and/or Penguin Education Center (staff permitting).

 - Animal Experiences will be available throughout the winter including Otter Training, Rhino Training, Penguin Encounters, and private experiences.

 - Celebrate the magic of the season with Holly-Days at the Zoo!
 Join us during weekends in November and December for a jolly good time filled with holiday crafts, delightful carolers, photo ops, special appearances, and so much more.
 Don’t miss out on the merry memories waiting to be made!